DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-21-data-reports-research.md

 - participants would refer to the progress report throughout, but particularly at the end of a recruitment cycle
 - it was not always easy for participants to pull out information quickly from the progress report
 - there was a need to see where candidates left the application process
-- ​​showing numbers of applications in the progress report helped participants to understand it, to an extent
+- showing numbers of applications in the progress report helped participants to understand it, to an extent

 ### The name ‘reports’